 Our goal is to build Delaware’s capacity to work together to solve our problems and create a culture of peace.
 Our vision is that Delaware will become known for its transformation from a culture of violence to a culture of peace.

-The Steering Committee is excited about how the plans for Peace Week Delaware are coming together.
-It is time to meet again, to expand the individuals and groups involved, and to develop plans for specific events.
+The Steering Committee is excited about how the plans for Peace Week Delaware 2017 are coming together.
+It’s time to meet again, to expand the individuals and groups involved, and to develop plans for specific events.